UMEP-dev/UMEP-Docs/docs/source/processor/Urban Energy Balance Urban Energy Balance (SUEWS.BLUEWS, advanced).rst

      -  The interface above creates a so-called namelist (**RunControl.nml**) that is used be the model for general settings.
 After running the model, this file can be found in the suewsmodel directory in the UMEP plugin directory as well as in the input folder specified.

      -  It is always recommended to make use of a spin-up period to adjust e.g. water availbility in the model.
 This can be done by e.g. start your model before (months-years) the time period of interest.

+     -  If you encounter memory issues calculating many grids and/or long time periods, you can divide the calculation in chunks as seen in the figure above.

 * References:
       -  A full list of references related to the SUEWS model can be found at SUEWS manual (`<https://suews.readthedocs.io/en/latest/>`__).